 Series Producer Claire Egerton-Jones with Ian and Moses

-Different days may have different dealers bidding with their own money.
+Different days see different dealers bidding with their own money.
 Joining Lucy are Modern Shows® regular Moses Otunla from Bleu Furniture, Ian Humphries from Manor Monkeys, Adrian Higham from Hoof Brocante, James Broad from James Broad Interiors, James Gooch from Doe and Hope, Natasha Francis from Urban Vintage Affair and Jane Cave from Jane Cave Interiors.

 Youngest dealer in the line-up, and always smiling, James Broad ‘JB’ with show host Mr Nigel Havers

 Adi in a rare moment when he is not talking about his house in France

 Because they have such a mix of specialties they are often presented with pieces they haven’t got a clue about but fancy a punt and more often than not the bidding gets very feisty.

 Tash looking fantastic as always

 Lucy, Moses and Claire having a laugh after hours

 First episode line up includes Ian, Tash, Adi, James and Jane.
 See Lucy Ryder Richardson in the second episode.

 Want to know more about the cast of dealers from behind the scenes in The Bidding Room?
 Here goes: